puutaro/CommandClick/README.md

 <img src="https://github.com/user-attachments/assets/fd98401d-88e1-495a-9790-45d3b665efd6" width="400">

-## Exist browsers addon is poorly.
+## Existing browsers addon is poorly.
 But, `CommmandClick` addon has the potential to grow for you by graphical UI, ubuntu, etc..

 <img src="https://github.com/user-attachments/assets/f85523e6-17a2-486f-8a27-de68b5152789" width="400">